What is the Australian Government Solar Rebate?

-Besides the fluctuating STC value, another risk is the possibility of the rebate ending prematurely.
-Coalition MP Craig Kelly has been at the forefront to boost coal's image and see new coal-fired power stations built in Australia.
+Besides the fluctuating STC value, another risk is the possibility of the rebate ending early.
+Coalition MP Craig Kelly has been at the forefront to boost coal’s image.
 Kelly wants the solar rebate gone.

 Kelly hasn’t been alone in his plans for the solar rebate.
-The ACCC (Australian Competition and Consumer Commission) has repeated its earlier recommendation in their new report that Australia’s solar rebate should be prematurely ended.
+The ACCC (Australian Competition and Consumer Commission) has reported that Australia’s solar rebate should be ended early.

-"The ACCC believes that the subsidy of small-scale installations is no longer required given the dramatic fall in the cost of solar installations since the inception of the scheme in 2011."
+“The ACCC believes that the subsidy of small-scale installations is no longer required given the dramatic fall in the cost of solar installations.”

-If you're looking to get solar for your home, now is the time to do it, before the ACCC and the COALition succeed in their attempts to ditch the rebate, and while the rebate is still over $3000.
+If you’re looking to get solar for your home, now is the time to do it.
+Before the ACCC and the COALition succeed in their attempts to ditch the rebate, and while the rebate is still over $4000.

-With our Match My Bill program you can also make sure you're not out of pocket, as our solar specialists ensure your finance repayments do not exceed the cost of your existing electricity bill.
+With our Match My Bill plans you can also make sure you’re not out of pocket.
+Your personalised finance repayments ensure you pay no more than your current bill.

 Ready to calculate your solar savings?